Klamath 9-1-1 is your Public Safety Answering Point for all of Klamath County. Our

 (Typing, High School Equivalency & Multi Tasking)

-5. Oral Board Interview will be scheduled with qualified applicants & 2nd 2hr Dispatch Sit-in
+5. Oral Board Interview will be scheduled with qualified applicants & a 2nd 2hr Dispatch Sit-in

 6. Based on recommendation of the Oral Board applicants will be schedule for an individual interview with